Diego Costa red card: Atletico Madrid striker sent off for furious referee rant at Barcelona | Goal.com

 The former Chelsea man was left perplexed after believing he was fouled in the 28th minute and let the official know, in no uncertain terms.

-The Spaniard went haring after Jesus Gil Manzano and seemed to unleash a torrent of abuse his way.
+The Spaniard went haring after Jesus Gil Manzano and seemed to unleash a torrent of abuse towards the official.

-Unsurprisingly he was sent off, causing a furious reaction from his Atletico team-mates.
-Following the melee Costa was actually escorted off the pitch by Barca defender Gerard Pique, and both Jose Gimenez and Diego Godin were booked for their protestations.
+Unsurprisingly he was shown a straight red, causing a furious reaction from his Atletico team-mates.
+Following the melee Costa was actually escorted off the pitch by Barca defender Gerard Pique, while both Jose Gimenez and Diego Godin were booked for their protestations.

 The game was tied 0-0 at the time and Atletico manager Diego Simeone was forced to shuffle the pack, bringing on Angel Correa to replace Santiago Arias.

 This is not the first occasion Costa has been sent off for the Madrid club since resigning for them in 2018.
-The attacker actually was dismissed early during his first appearance back at Atletico against Getafe.
+The attacker actually was dismissed during his first appearance back at Atleti against Getafe.

-In typically Costa-like behaviour, the 30-year-old scored in the 68th minute fo the match, only to be reprimanded for his celebration.
+In typically Costa-like behaviour, the 30-year-old scored in the 68th minute of the match, only to be reprimanded for his celebration.

+During his three-year spell in England, Costa was also involved in a number of controversial incidents, such as an altercation with then Arsenal man Gabriel Paulista, that ultimately saw the Gunners defender sent off.

+He also clashed with Emre Can during a 2015 League Cup semi-final against Liverpool, in which the Spanish international was retrospectively banned by the FA for stamping on the midfielder.